dnikitopoulou/cheapest_parking/README.md

 # cheapest_parking
-Prices Observatory for Parking Spots based on Crowdsourcing
+Prices Observatory for Parking Spots based on Crowdsourcing - Software Engineering Course

 A web-based app with RESTful API